 Copious: 11 is a sound, film and lighting installation created by Kirsten Evans in collaboration with Number11Interiors.
 With a focus on restored lighting and electronic composition, a complementary juxtaposition forms between creation and recreation.
 Copious: 11 was exhibited in the Royal Welsh College of Music and Drama on the 22nd February 2018 and was funded by REPCo.
 All films and music were created by Kirsten, whilst Number11Interiors created the lighting.

-It has been recently announced that Kirsten has been given a place on Tŷ Cerdd’s CoDI ELECTRONIC programme commencing in September 2018.
+Kirsten took part in the Tŷ Cerdd’s CoDI ELECTRONIC programme 2018.
 (CoDI – Composer Development Initiative.)
-Kirsten will work on a new piece using live electronics with Swansea Laptop Orchestra.
-The new work will be premiered at Bangor Music Festival, February 2019.
+Kirsten was commissioned to write for Swansea Laptop Orchestra.
+‘High’ was premiered at Bangor Music Festival, February 2019.